-Student-Led Conference (SLC) - In the spring, you will lead your own conference with a parent, guardian or significant adult.
-You will present your DPSG to this person (or people).
+Student-Led Conference (SLC) - In the spring (April), you will lead your own conference with a parent, guardian or significant adult.
+You will present your PSG to this person (or people).
 This is an opportunity for you to showcase your great work.
+Remember that if you came to Dana mid-year, we encourage you to include work from your previous school.

-Student Ownership of Learning (SOL) - A program that encompasses Digital Portfolios for Student Growth (DPSG), Binder Chats, Student-Led Conferences (SLC), grade checks, and binder checks.
+Student Ownership of Learning (SOL) - A program that encompasses Portfolios for Student Growth (PSG), Student Binder System (SBS), Binder Chats, Student-Led Conferences (SLC), grade checks, and binder checks.